mavoweb/mavo/CONTRIBUTING.md

-# Reporting a bug?
+# Reporting a bug or asking a question?

+## Is your bug or questiion about Mavo?

-- Is your bug about the Mavo **website**?
-Then you should report it here: https://github.com/mavoweb/mavo.io/issues
+- If your bug or question is about the Mavo **website**, you should report it here: https://github.com/mavoweb/mavo.io/issues
-- Is your bug about the [Plugin Directory](https://plugins.mavo.io)?
-Then please report it here: https://github.com/mavoweb/plugins/issues
+- If your bug or question is about a [plugin](https://plugins.mavo.io), please report it here: https://github.com/mavoweb/plugins/issues
 - Do you want to request a new feature?
 Unless you’re convinced it's essential and should be in the core, please consider [posting a plugin request](https://github.com/mavoweb/plugins/issues/new) instead.

-If you’re reporting a bug, please include a link to an HTML page (or a [codepen](https://codepen.io), [jsbin](http://jsbin.com) etc) that reproduces the issue.
-Try to make that as small and simple as possible.
-This is not strictly required, but will greatly improve the chances of us being able to reproduce and fix the bug as soon as possible.
+## Getting a faster and better answer

+- It *really* helps us figure out what's wrong if you include a *reduced testcase*.
+You can go to play.mavo.io, paste in your HTML that is between `<body>` and `</body>` and remove one thing at a time, see if the bug still occurs, and add it back if not.
+Repeat until there's nothing more that can be removed without making the bug disappear.
+- If you cannot make a reduced testcase, at the very least, include your HTML.
+It's almost impossible to understand what's going on without being able to see any of your HTML.
+- If you’re asking a question, please mention your level of familiarity with JavaScript (Nothing, beginner, intermediate, expert).
+Mavo does not require familiarity with JS to be used, but there are JS developers that use Mavo instead of a JS framework, and we need to know what kind of support you need so we can speak your language!

 # Want to contribute?